-For the year ended 31 December 2014, the Group has concentration of credit risk as 47.17% (2013: 37%) of the total trade receivables due from the Group's five largest trade customers.
+For the year ended 31 December 2015, the Group has concentration of credit risk as 49.91% (2014: 47.17%) of the total trade receivables due from the Group's five largest trade customers.
 The directors of the Company consider that the customers are of good qualities because the counterparties have good reputation and no default payment history.
-An analysis of the amounts due from two of the five largest customers at the end of the reporting period at follows:
+An analysis of the amounts due from two of the five largest customers at the end of the reporting period is as follows:

-% of total trad % of total trade receivables
+% of total trade receivable

-2014 2013
+2015 2014

-HK\$'000 HK\$'000

-Customer A 20%
+Customer A 23% 20%

-Customer B 14% 9%
+Customer B 9% 14%